opencoweb/coweb/docs/tutorial/shopping.rst

        });
    };

-By default, the :class:`dojo.data.ItemFileWriteStore` assigns monotonically increasing IDs to new items.
-After adding cooperation, remote users can end up creating new items at the same time.
-The application must take care, therefore, to ensure two unique items do not receive the same ID.
+The previous code assigned monotonically increasing IDs to new items.
+But after adding cooperation, remote users can end up creating new items at the same time.
+You must take care, therefore, to ensure two unique items do not receive the same ID.
 The new code generates pseudo-unique random IDs based on a random number and the current date and time.

 Now modify the body of your :func:`dojo.ready` callback to include the following additional lines instantiating a :class:`colist.CoopItemFileWriteStore` instance.